Customer acquisition is the first question every marketer thinks of. Especially when you are doing marketing for a startup.

 A successful eCommerce marketing strategy needs to be data driven, scalable and fit well with your ROI equation.

-In this post, we are going to talk about how to develop a framework/template for acquiring customers and scale your processes.
+In this post, we are going to talk about how to develop an eCommerce marketing template for acquiring customers and scale your processes.
 Here is what we will be discussing :

 - Who is the right customer to acquire ?